Litokol® Translucent Grout – Information

 – Also, as it is more expensive than cementitious grout, it is better to practice and experiment with a cheaper product.

-23) You need to buy a special sponge and even a cleaner to clean it up.
+20) You need to buy a special sponge and even a cleaner to clean it up.

-– Whilst I do recommend the scourer sponges for cleanup, they are inexpensive.
+– Whilst I do recommend the scourer sponges for clean-up, they are inexpensive.
 I also cut them in quarters, to get more use from them.

 – The cleaner is only ever required as a last resort, if you haven’t used enough water to clean-up.
 Under normal circumstances it is never required.

-24) The translucent reflects colour for glass-on-glass (GOG), but there is no information about non GOG in the Litokol Data sheets.
+21) The translucent reflects colour for glass-on-glass (GOG), but there is no information about non GOG in the Litokol Data sheets.

 – This is very true.
 However, the product is primarily used for swimming pools and/or bathrooms, and in my experience, most of those are not made from glass (although the tiles used are).
+It is designed to be used on opaque surfaces.

-25) If your grout lines are larger than 3mm, then it’s cream grout and in some instances looks grey, although the data sheet says cream.
+22) If your grout lines are larger than 3mm, then it’s cream grout and in some instances looks grey, although the data sheet says cream.

 – If your grout lines are wider than 3mm, the grout will show a greyish white – similar to frosted glass.
 The cream in the data sheets refers to consistency, not colour.

-26) Epoxy grout is shiny
+23) Epoxy grout is shiny

 – actually no. It has quite a texture.

-27) The grout is not food-safe.
+24) The grout is not food-safe.

 Hi can you please send a link to the Mosaic that Gabriella Grama Mosaic Art made with the photo transfer method?
 Thank you for you time and informed article.